 And I do mean affair.
 At nineteen, Pedro, son of King Afonso IV and heir to the Portuguese throne, was married off to Constança of Castille in order to seal an alliance between Portugal and Spain.
 The problems started when Pedro fell madly in love with Constança’s lady-in-waiting, Inês de Castro.
 His feelings were reciprocated and their relationship became an ill-disguised secret.

 Constança tried to discourage them by making Inês godmother to one of her children, thereby making her involvement with the child’s father, Pedro, incestuous but even this wasn’t enough to keep Pedro and Inês apart.
-They had four children of their own, and by then their relationship had soured King Afonso’s alliance with Castile.
+They had four children of their own, by which point their relationship had seriously soured King Afonso’s alliance with Castile.

 There is a small natural spring here which feeds the estate’s farmland through irrigation channels.
 At its mouth, thin grasses sway in the flow of the water, representing Inês’ hair and the stones under the water have a reddish tinge as a result of her blood being shed.